lee-zhg/timeseries-rnn-lab-part2/README.md

    - Select `Watson` and then
    - Click the `Add` link in the `Machine Learning` tile.

-2.4 Select an existing `Machine Learning` instance.
+2.3.1 Option #1 - Select an existing `Machine Learning` instance.
    - Click on the `Existing` tab if it is enabled.
    - Select your existing instance from the drop down.
    - Click `Select` and skip to step 2.6.

-2.5 Create a new `Machine Learning` instance if you don't have an existing Machine Learning instance.
+2.3.2 Option #2 - Create a new `Machine Learning` instance if you don't have an existing Machine Learning instance.
    - Click on the `New` tab.
    - Select the `Lite plan`.
    - Click the `Create`.